tdongsi/tdongsi.github.io/source/_posts/Hive/2015-11-30-programming-hive-hiveql-ddl.markdown

 -rwxrwxrwx   1 cloudera hive         66 2015-01-20 15:22 hdfs://quickstart.cloudera:8020/user/hive/warehouse/college.db/college/college.data
 ```

 In the output of the `DESCRIBE DATABASE` commands above, the directory location of the database is shown, with `hdfs` as URI scheme.
 Note that `hdfs://quickstart.cloudera:8020/user/hive/warehouse/college.db` is equivalent to `hdfs://user/hive/warehouse/college.db`, where `quickstart.cloudera:8020` is simply the master node’s DNS name and port on Cloudera Quickstart VM.
 The name of the database directory is always `database_name.db`, with `.db` suffix added to database name.
 The three tables `college`, `student`, and `apply` in the `college` database are created as sub-directories in that `college.db` directory, as shown above.
 When a database is dropped, its directory is also deleted.
-By default, Hive will not allow you to drop a table that contains tables.
+By default, Hive will not allow you to drop a database that contains tables.
 The second `DROP DATABASE` command with `CASCADE` will force Hive to drop the database by dropping the tables in the database first.

 There is no command to show the current working database.
 When in doubt, it is safe to use the command `USE database_name;` repeatedly since there is no nesting of databases in Hive.
 Otherwise, you can set a property to show the current working database in Hive CLI prompt as follows: